JohnCasioMapua/cs34-mychildhelpline-docs/docs/91-integrations.md

 ## Additional Notes

 * Only authorized administrators should modify integration settings.
-* Integration configurations should be reviewed periodically to ensure continued functionality.
+* Review integration configurations periodically to ensure continued functionality.
-* Changes to integration settings may affect the availability of connected services and features.
+* Changes to integration settings may affect connected services and system features.
-* Administrators should document significant configuration changes for maintenance and troubleshooting purposes.
+* Document significant configuration changes for future maintenance and troubleshooting.